 COURSE MODULES

-A modular system enables the Training Organisation to modify the course content and provide any revisions to the objectives as required.
-Having determined what needs to be taught to whom, Instructors or Course Facilitators or Assessors should draw up lesson plans which match the detailed syllabus for each module and the references in that module to teaching material suggested for the course.
+A modular system enables the ATO to modify the course content and provide any revisions to the objectives as required provided the minimum content of the model course is delivered.
+Having determined what needs to be taught to whom, Instructors should draw up lesson plans which match the detailed syllabus for each module and the references in that module to teaching material suggested for the course.
 An example of a lesson plan can be found at Annex A of IALA Guideline 1103.
-Lesson plans can often be in the form of structured Microsoft PowerPoint® presentations (see G1100 article 2.3 concerning PowerPoint presentations developed by the IALA World-Wide Academy).
+Lesson plans can often be in the form of structured Microsoft PowerPoint presentations (see G1100 article 2.3 concerning PowerPoint presentations developed by the IALA World-Wide Academy).

 Lesson plans shown in Part 5 of this model course assume that all participants will receive instruction in all sub-elements of the complete syllabus.
 Reference publications that are unlikely to change in the medium term (e.g. UNCLOS and SOLAS) that the Instructor may wish to use are listed under each modular subject element.
-References to IALA publications are contained in the PowerPoint lectures which form part of the IALA World-Wide Academy’s TMS.
-These are updated at least every six months and will be available to Accredited Training Organisations that have signed a Memorandum of Understanding (MoU) with IALA (see article 2.3 in IALA Guideline G1100).
-Accredited Training Organisations should add local publications and training aids as appropriate.
+References to IALA publications are contained in the PowerPoint lectures which are developed by the IALA World-Wide Academy.
+These are updated at least every six months and will be available to ATOs that have signed a Memorandum of Understanding (MoU) with IALA (see article 2.3 in IALA Guideline G1100).
+ATOs should add local publications and training aids as appropriate.

-The level of competence required from a Level 1 AtoN manager is shown for each element or sub-element as required.
+The level of competence required from a Level 1.1 AtoN manager is shown for each element or sub-element as required.
 These are graded from level 1 (basic understanding) to level 4 (detailed understanding).
 Details are at Table 1 below.